Bali, the famed Island of the Gods, with its varied

 Airport extortion

 According to the Jakarta Post: "Ngurah Rai Airport staffers have a long and ugly history of attempting to extort illegal fees in the name of taxes or fines from visitors."
 In 2007 an incident received wide press coverage.
 Dorothy Longhurst, a cancer survivor on a recuperative trip to Bali, was put back on a plane with her husband to Australia when she refused to pay US$4,000 to overcome the technical illegality of only having 5 months and 2 weeks validity remaining in her passport.
+Immigration procedures for Indonesia require six months remaining validity and several empty pages in the passports of arriving foreign tourists.
+The incident caused uproar and prompted the intervention of then Vice-President, Jusuf Kalla, who insisted the culpable immigration officer be fired. |

 The adjacent island of Lombok also has a new international airport and in the near future it is likely to be able to assist in balancing the incoming traffic load by reducing some of the onward destination traffic currently arriving in Bali.
 The new airport in Lombok also provides a nearby safe alternative landing site for wide-bodied aircraft in case of any emergency.